The site where Tanya Denise Jackson was found

 After some time passed and the group failed to catch anything, the children became bored and restless.

 At around 1 p.m., they decided to wander away from the fishing clinic and walk northbound along the trail beside Lake Drive.
-However, as they were walking along the trail, Basch smelled a rotten odor coming from the wooded area on his left.
+However, as they were walking along the trail, Basch smelled a strong odor coming from the wooded area on his left.

 After venturing into the woods to investigate, he saw a green container that had been partially covered by a black plastic bag.
 At the time, the area was swarming with flies.